Passing the Baton…Mar. 30th

 “To Christ Be True” – 736

-As the Olympic runner wins the race and crosses the finish line he runs another lap with the banner of his country flag unfurledflowing above him in proud display.
+As the Olympic runner wins the race and crosses the finish line he runs another lap with the banner of his country flowing above him in proud display.
 If we are to be loyal and true we’ll pass on the message of Jesus Christ.
 We’ll be brave in His service of taking the message of salvation to a lost and dying world.
 We’ll ‘pass the baton’ being careful not to drop it.
 Then, as we sing, “…His banner be unfurled, and borne aloft till is secured the conquest of the world.”

 “Heavenly Sunlight” – 611